Kevin-Yang130/AmazonExplorer/README.md

 - Automatically opens LLM chat interface with formatted reviews
 - Supports multiple LLM platforms (ChatGPT, DeepSeek)

+# Known Bugs and Incomplete Features
+- No known bugs
+- Possible feature of saving scraped reviews and having the option to put multiple into LLM for comparison

 ## Installation

 1. Download or clone this repository